clouddrove/github-shared-workflows/README.md

 This workflow scans the Docker image locally before pushing it to the Docker registry.
 Workflows have been added in `.github/workflows/docker-scanner.yml`.

 #### Usage
 The following workflow can build and scan a Docker image locally, providing vulnerability results under the code scanning section of the security tab.
-It also allows you to choose which vulnerability should block the workflow before pushing the Docker image to the Docker registry.
+It also allows you to choose which vulnerability should block the workflow before pushing the Docker image to the Docker registry this workflow support DOCKERHUB, ECR or both.

 #### Example for scan and push docker image on Dockerhub